-- The demolition of traditional buildings. - The felling of important trees in association with new developments. - Fencing with concrete posts and close-lap boarding in prominent positions (for example as boundary treatment to front gardens), where traditional brick walls or hedges would be more appropriate - Poorly designed iron railings and gates.
-Good wrought iron work is now expensive and hard to come by: simple designs based on tradition tend to look best. - Inappropriate replacement windows (e.g. top-hung windows masquerading as sliding sash window; fixed and opening sections arranged asymmetrically in casement windows; too narrow cills; windows set too far forward in their openings; PVC windows with wide frames replacing traditional wood windows with refined mouldings).
-Please see Appendix 4 for more detail. - Use of "traditional" building styles unrelated to the district (e.g. "half-timbering" for example) on new buildings. - The erection of new buildings which do not reflect the scale of surrounding buildings - Use of standard or pastiche design in modern development which do not relate well to the historic character of the village. - Substandard modern outbuildings in prominent locations - The use of substandard or inappropriate materials in replacement of traditional and honest materials.
-Please see Appendix 4 for more detail. - The loss of thatch.
+- The demolition of traditional buildings. - The felling of important trees. - Unmanaged trees. - Inappropriate and substandard boundary treatments which can block views and change the character of the area.
+For example, poorly designed iron railings / gates and fencing with concrete posts and close-lap boarding in prominent positions (such as front gardens), where traditional brick walls or hedges would be more appropriate. - Inappropriate replacement windows Please see Appendix 4 for more detail. - Use of "traditional" building styles unrelated to the district (e.g. "half-timbering" for example) on new buildings. - The erection of new buildings which do not reflect the scale of surrounding buildings. - Use of standard or pastiche design in modern development which do not relate well to the historic character of the village. - Substandard modern outbuildings in prominent locations - The use of substandard or inappropriate materials in replacement of traditional and honest materials.
+Please see Appendix 4 for more detail. - The loss of thatch. - Unregulated parking which causes rutting and destruction of attractive verges